-II.
-RECOMMENDED CONCLUSIONS OF LAW
+CONCLUSIONS OF LAW

-- 1. The Hearing Examiner has been granted authority to render this decision. - 2.
+- 1. The Board of County Commissioners has authority to render this decision. - 2.
 As conditioned, the proposed use is consistent with the intent, purposes and regulations of the Kittitas County Code and Comprehensive Plan. - 3.
 As conditioned, the proposal does conform to the standards specified in Kittitas County Code. - 4.
 As conditioned, the use will comply with all required performance standards as specified in Kittitas County Code. - 5.
 As conditioned, the proposed use will not be contrary to the intent or purposes and regulations of the Kittitas County Code or the Comprehensive Plan. - 6.
 As conditioned, this proposal does comply with Comprehensive Plan, the zoning code and other land use regulations, and SEPA.